lloydbenson/microservices-workshop/README.md

 # Developing Microservices
-This workshop will walk you through creating and composing a set of microservices in Node.js using fuge, docker and docker-compose.
+This workshop will walk you through creating and composing a set of microservices in Node.js using fuge, docker, and docker-compose.

 __Note:__ This is a beginners level workshop.
 Whilst you should be comfortable with Node.js modules and applications and have a basic understanding of docker and it's principles we will be helping you through the basics.
 This workshop presents a series of fairly simple challenges to help you get up to speed with these technologies.

 ## The app
 The app you're building is a sensor fed chart that provides realtime data from a dummy sensor.
-This 'app' is broken down into a number of individual services, each with its own well defined concern. as outlined in this diagram
+This 'app' is broken down into a number of individual services, each with its own well defined concern, as outlined in the following diagram.

 ![image](./images/target.png)

 ### Frontend
 A simple web app that uses jQuery, Rickshaw charts, and WebSockets to show